-Prickly Lettuce, Lactuca Serriola L., a native to the Mediterranean region is also called wild lettuce, China lettuce or compass plant.
-The plant is sometimes called the compass plant, because the leaves on the main stem are held vertically in a north-south plane, perpendicular to direct sunlight.
+Prickly Lettuce, Lactuca Serriola L., a native to the Mediterranean region is.
+The plant is sometimes called wild lettuce, China lettuce or compass plant because the leaves on the main stem are held vertically in a north-south plane, perpendicular to direct sunlight.

 The flowers of prickly lettuce are yellow in color and approximately one-third of an inch in diameter.
 Flowers are produced in late spring to early summer.
 Individual plants can produce from 35 to 2,300 flowers.
 Each flower head contains an average of 20 seeds, giving an estimated seed production of 700 and 46,000 seeds per plant, respectively.
-Most seeds are viable and ready to germinate immediately after dispersal.
-Prickly lettuce forms only a short-term seed bank, with seeds surviving 1–3 years in soil.
-Prickly lettuce seeds travel with the help of their downy, white plumes.
-Prickly lettuce is most commonly a weed of nurseries, orchards, roadsides, and agronomic crops, and is found throughout the United States.
+Most seeds are viable and ready to germinate immediately after dispersal and can germinate within the top centimeter of soil after the smallest of rain events.
+Prickly lettuce forms only a short-term seed bank, with seeds surviving 1–3 yr in soil.
+Prickly lettuce (Lactuca serriola) seeds travel with the help of their downy, white plumes.
+Prickly lettuce is most commonly a weed of nurseries, orchards, roadsides, and agronomic crops and is found throughout the United States.

 Prickly lettuce is drought tolerant and can have detrimental effects on crop value and harvesting efficiency of wheat.
 The flower buds can be difficult to screen out of grain, resulting in discounted prices.
 The sticky white latex in the stems can clog harvesting equipment and raise the moisture content of the grain.

-Cultural: Hand pulling is effective for small infestations, if it’s done when the ground is moist.
+Hand pulling: Hand pulling is effective for small infestations if it’s done when the ground is moist.

 Biological: Sheep and goats enjoy feeding on prickly lettuce and will devour whole fields of this weed.

-Chemical: Rosettes of prickly lettuce can be controlled in the fall or spring by non-selective herbicides containing glyphosate, glufosinate, or paraquat.
-Plants are difficult to control with herbicides one the flowering stems have begun to elongate.
-Pre-emergence application of products containing atrazine, metribuzin, chlorsulfuron, isoxaben, oxyfluorfen, oxadiazon or terbacil will usually control germinating seedling.
-Post-emergence application of 2,4-D, MCPA, dicamba, clopyralid, metribuzin, or thifensulfuron-methyl/tribenuron-methyl, can control prickly lettuce rosettes in a variety of crops.
+Chemical: Rosettes of prickly lettuce can be controlled in the fall or spring by non-selective herbicides containing glyphosate, glufosinate, or paraquat, however, populations of prickly lettuce are extremely tolerant of glyphosate herbicide.
+Plants are difficult to control with herbicides once the flowering stems have begun to elongate.
+Preemergence applications of products containing atrazine, metribuzin, chlorsulfuron, isoxaben, oxyfluorfen, oxadiazon or terbacil will usually control germinating seedlings.
+Postemergence applications of 2,4-D, MCPA, dicamba, chlorsulfuron+metsulfuron, pyrosulfotole, bromoxynil, clopyralid, metribuzin, tribenuron or thifensulfuron-methyl/tribenuron-methyl, can control prickly lettuce rosettes in a variety of crops.